 Reiki is often used as a method for calming and encouraging healing in patients with various illnesses, yet it also has the potential to benefit their caregivers.
 Family caregivers give a lot of themselves when taking care of their loved ones.
-In addition to working to meet their loved one’s physical and emotional needs, they often have to address practical matters, such as paying for care, selling a parent’s house and similar matters.
-On top of this, caregivers have additional responsibilities to balance, such as caring for children, performing housework and managing a career.
-Reiki is one tool that can help caregivers with the stress, burnout and other problems they tend to face.
+In addition to working to meet their loved one’s physical and emotional needs, they often have to address practical matters, such as paying for care, selling a parent’s house, and similar matters.
+On top of this, caregivers have additional responsibilities to balance, such as caring for children, performing housework, and managing a career.
+Reiki is one tool that may help caregivers with the stress, burnout, and other problems they tend to face.

 Consequences of Caregiving

 Approximately 38% of family caregivers find their situation highly stressful (National Alliance for Caregiving and AARP, 2015).
 It is common for caregivers, especially family members, to neglect their own needs and health in favor of focusing on the loved one’s needs.
 If they do focus on themselves, they may feel guilty.
 Some signs of personal neglect include 55 percent skipping their own doctor’s appointments, 58 percent having their exercise habits decline after starting to caregive and 63 percent reporting a poor diet, according to the National Alliance for Caregiving and Evercare.
 In fact, 21% of caregivers in 2020, up from 17% in 2015, report their own health as fair to poor (Caregiving in the US 2020, National Alliance for Caregiving and IARP, 2020).
 According to the same research study, in the USA, as an example, 23% of Americans have said that caregiving has made their health worse.

 Caregivers may develop numerous problems due to the focused devotion of taking care of their loved one.
 They deal with a lot of stress from the toll caregiving itself takes and from the burden of adding it to other responsibilities.
 The 2004 Proceedings of the National Academy of Sciences found that family caregivers with extreme levels of stress had up to 10 years taken away from their lifespans.
 Depression is another common problem caregivers face.
 The Assessment of Family Caregivers from 2006 found that the number of family caregivers showing significant symptoms of depression was as high as 40 to 70 percent.